causalabs/causadb-docs/docs/examples/use-cases/production_lines_optimise_yield.md

 ![Causal vs Non-Causal Model](production_lines_optimisation_files/yield_comparison.png)

-The causal model achieves a higher yield of about 13% than the baseline, whereas the neural network model actually performs worse than the baseline, despite a strong performance on the test set.
+The causal model achieves a higher yield of about 10% above the original, whereas the neural network model actually performs worse than the baseline, despite a strong performance on the test set.
 This is because the neural network model is unable to capture the causal relationships between the variables in the system, and so is unable to make accurate predictions about the effects of changing the configuration settings.
 This is a problem that would usually only be discovered after the model has been deployed and is making decisions in the real world, which could be extremely costly and even dangerous.

 ## Summary